-Yes, you will be offered the vaccine as part of the roll out.
-You will be contacted by your GP or local NHS hub when eligible for the vaccine.
+Yes, you'll be offered the vaccine as part of the roll out.
+You'll be contacted by your GP or local NHS hub when eligible for the vaccine.
 Please discuss dates for vaccine and chemotherapy treatment with your Oncologist.

 For more details on the COVID 19 vaccine please visit https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/